ivancalcantara/FeedingParenting/README.md

 # FeedingParenting

-Source data and code from Alcantara et al., 2024 (BioRxiv) will be available soon!
+Data and code for the sequencing portion of my preprint (Alcantara _et al._, 2024, _bioRxiv_) are available here: https://zenodo.org/records/15319501